gdennie/reference/src/types/function-item.md

 # Function item types

 r[type.fn-item.intro]
-When referred to, a function item, or the constructor of a tuple-like struct or enum variant, yields a zero-sized value of its _function item type_.
+A function item, constructor of a tuple-like struct, or an enum variant that is referred to yields a zero-sized value of its _function item type_.

 r[type.fn-item.unique]
 That type explicitly identifies the function - its name, its type arguments, and its